| One

 healing process than we typically think.
 Here are four steps

+that can help.
 Take time to grieve your loss.

 Minor setbacks and daily annoyances are best sloughed off.
 But